hpt-dev/WebpageDataScraper/readme.md

 https://travis-ci.org/github/hpt-dev/WebpageDataScraper

 # WebpageDataScraper
-Web scraping extension for puppeteer.
-Quickly scrape data from html pages that have the same format.
-Simply supply css selectors and an array of urls.
+Quickly scrape data from a collection of html pages that have the same format.
+Simply supply css selectors and an array of urls (can be local html files or web address)
 Will also return tables and images as well as text fields.
+Data returned in JSON format.

+See below for two examples, one using a local html file and one using a web address.

 How to get the css selectors using google chrome: https://amasty.com/knowledge-base/product-labels-find-css-selector.html